 Incorrect hand position increased blood pressure readings

-Tammy Brady and colleagues at Johns Hopkins University conducted clinical trials and found that incorrect arm position when measuring blood pressure can overestimate readings by more than six millimeters of mercury.
-The ARMS crossover randomized trials involved 133 volunteers (53 percent women) from Baltimore aged 18–80 (mean 57) years.
-Thirty-six percent of the participants had blood pressure of 130 mmHg or more, and 41 percent had a body mass index of 30 kilograms per meter squared or more.
-They were all randomly assigned to have their blood pressure measured with their arm lying on a table with the cuff at heart level (as recommended by clinical guidelines), lying on their lap, or hanging freely without support.
-To account for natural variability in blood pressure, everyone then had the measurement repeated with their arm on the table.
+Tammy Brady and colleagues at Johns Hopkins University conducted clinical trials and found that incorrect arm positioning during blood pressure measurements can overestimate blood pressure readings by more than six millimeters of mercury.
+The ARMS randomized crossover trial involved 133 volunteers (53 percent women) from Baltimore, aged 18–80 (mean 57).
+Thirty-six percent of participants had blood pressure of 130 mmHg or higher, and 41 percent had a body mass index of 30 kilograms per square meter or higher.
+They were randomly assigned to have their blood pressure measured with their arm resting on a table with the cuff at heart level (as recommended by clinical guidelines), resting on their lap, or hanging freely without support.
+To account for natural blood pressure variability, everyone then had their blood pressure measured again with their arm resting on the table.
 A report on the work was published in the journal JAMA Internal Medicine.

 From DrMoro